lsst-ts/ts_tma_tma-documentation_mcs-operation/MCS_Operation.md

 ## Interaction with the TMA

 There are two ways for interacting with the TMA, using the CSC or the EUI/HHD.
-The commands allowed for both are the same, but the CSC has less commands available for the end user than the EUI/HHD.
+The commands allowed for both are the same, this means that the TMA reacts in the same way for every commander.
+The only main difference between the EUI/HHD and the CSC is that the CSC has less commands available for the end user than the EUI/HHD.
 Having this in mind, three commanders, systems that can command the TMA, are defined:

 - CSC (Commandable SAL Component).
 Coded by Rubin and designed for observation.
 - EUI (Engineering User Interface).
 Coded by Tekniker as a tool for maintenance and engineering tasks.